hui444/hui444/README.md

 # Hi there, I'm Hui Hui 👋

-## I'm a Student, Developer and Problem Solver
+## I'm a Software Developer and Problem Solver

 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Unity and flutter!
+- 🌱 I’m currently learning NextJS!

 ### Connect with me: